Spyder-0/Minecraft-with-Python/README.md

 4. Run this file and enjoy!
 Also, Alt+f4 to exit the game

 # About
-I follow a small tutorial and added my small touches at the end https://www.youtube.com/watch?v=DHSRaVeQxIk
+I followed a small tutorial and added my small touches at the end https://www.youtube.com/watch?v=DHSRaVeQxIk